ic3software/murmurations-aggregator/test-cases.md

   - Toast displays the error
   - Flow continues without crashing
 - **Test Steps**
-  - Change the URL of index_url in the cluster.
+  1. Change the URL of index_url in the cluster.
-  - Update the cluster.
+  2. Update the cluster.
-  - Should show up the errors in the toast and redirect to the home page.
+  3. Check the errors show up in the toast.
+  4. Confirm that the user is redirected to the home page.

 ### 5.2 No updates returned